 Cost of Child Care

 The cost of child care will vary, depending on the age of your child, the activities of the program, the education of the provider, and the physical location of the facility.
-To view a document outlining the average, you are encouraged to contact a resource specialist at Child Care Aware® of Northeast & North Central Kansas for detailed information regarding costs in your specific area by calling 1-877-678-2548 or by email.
-You may also view parent and community resource information, which does include the average child care cost for each county by clicking on the appropriate county below:
+To view a document outlining the average, you are encouraged to contact a Referral Counselor at Child Care Aware® of Eastern Kansas for detailed information regarding costs in your specific area by calling 785-357-5171 in Topeka (option 1), 1-877-678-2548 toll free (option 1), or by email.

 Kansas Department of Children & Families, formerly SRS – The Department of Children & Families has funding available to help income-eligible families pay for child care in a regulated facility or by relative or in-home caregivers.
 You can call them toll-free at 1-888-369-4777 or visit www.dcf.ks.gov for more information.